-A common error is to pronounce it as Ya where the final letter hey is silent but it should be pronounced as Yah where hey is pronounced.
+A common error is to pronounce it as Ya where the final letter hey is silent, but it should be pronounced as Yah where hey is pronounced, as the dot in it indicates so.
 The same phonetic rule applies for the phrase Halleluyah, Praise Yah where the final hey is pronounceable.

 Now, can we apply a vowel set from the Name Yah or the suffix -yahu to יהו?
-And can we insert any vowels in the Tetragrammaton?
+And can we insert any vowels in the Tetragrammaton YHVH?
 Let us consider the following example.

 So far, we studied how to pronounced the true Name of Yehovah.
 In the next part of this article we will study what is not His Name and how foreign words for Hebrew language like “yahweh” have entered the worship service of the Creator.

 In the Roman mythology, the king of the pagan gods, Jupiter, was one of the children of Saturn, and in Classical Latin is spelled like this: Iove.
 This pagan god was the equivalent to the Greek Zeus.
 Jupiter, or Iuppiter, is a compound word of two other Roman words Iove or genitive form Iovis with the word pater, meaning father, and essentially meant “father Iove.”
 In English Iove is spelled Jove and according to Latin grammar, Iove, is the ablative case of Iuppiter, or Jupiter, as it is anglicized.
 Here is the place to say that the modern Latin spoken in the Catholic Church today is not the Classical Latin spoke in the Roman empire back then.